 There is a history of substance dependence in the past 12 months determined by DSM criteria.

 They do not meet any of the aforementioned exclusion criteria.

-University of California San Franciscoaccepting new patients San Francisco, California, 94117, USA
+University of California San Franciscoaccepting new patients San Francisco, California, 94117, United States

-University of Minnesota, Dept of Psychiatryaccepting new patients Minneapolis, Minnesota, 55454, USA
+University of Minnesota, Dept of Psychiatryaccepting new patients Minneapolis, Minnesota, 55454, United States

 accepting new patients